Photo by Powell Creative

 About Me & My Methods

 My passion for dogs has been a lifelong journey.
-In 2013, I became a Certified Dog Trainer to deepen that love and help pet owners build stronger, more fulfilling partnerships with their dogs.
+In 2013, I became a Certified Dog Trainer to help pet owners build stronger, more fulfilling partnerships with their dogs.

-I discovered the sport of K9 Nose Work® during a class with Cindy Knowlton, CNWI, and was immediately captivated.
-As my admiration for the sport grew, I knew my next step was to become a Certified Nose Work Instructor (CNWI) myself.
+I discovered K9 Nose Work® in a class with Cindy Knowlton, CNWI, and was immediately captivated.
+Inspired, I became a Certified Nose Work Instructor (CNWI) myself.

 In my training, I strive to make learning positive, fun and enriching for both dogs and their handlers.